reservoirinvest/learn/ib/README.md

 ## 6. DEFEND FUNCTION
-* For the undefended and inadequately defended
+* For the undefended and inadequately defended underlying positions

 ## 7. # TODO: HARVEST FUNCTION